 - Don’t go OTT – instead, inject pops of colour and carry it through the house for a seamless flow.

 - Lastly when decorating your home don’t be afraid to experiment.
-Over the years I’ve learnt not to sweat the small stuff.
+Over the years I’ve learned not to sweat the small stuff.
 You can always change it, move it or repaint it!

 Check out these awesome DIY wooden log decor pieces that Rani created.